Stockton and Darlington Railway: Cleveland iron ore

 In mid-1850, Henry Bolckow and John Vaughan discovered a seam of iron ore at Eston.
 They opened a mine, laid a branch line to the Middlesbrough and Redcar Railway and started hauling ironstone over the S&DR to their blast furnaces west of Bishop Auckland.
 By 1851, Derwent Iron had opened a mine in the area and began moving ironstone 54 mi to Consett, and the S&DR had paid the arrears on its debt and was able to pay a dividend the following year, albeit only 4 per cent; between 1849 and 1853 the traffic more than doubled.
 (Note: In the year ending June 1849, they carried 21 million ton miles, which rose to 48 million in the year ending December 1853.
 Ironstone shipments increased from 28,000 tons in the six months before December 1849 to 231,000 tons in the six months before December 1852.)

 In 1852, the Leeds Northern Railway (LNR) built a line from Northallerton to a junction with the Stockton to Hartlepool line and a section of the route ran parallel to the S&DR alongside the Yarm to Stockton Road.
 The S&DR was originally on the east side of the road, but the LNR built its line with four tracks on the other side of the road, leasing two to the S&DR for a rental of 1 shilling a year.
-On 25 January 1853, the LNR and SD&R opened a joint station at with an island platform between the tracks, and one side was used by S&DR trains and the other by the LNR.
+On 25 January 1853, the LNR and S&DR opened a joint station at with an island platform between the tracks, and one side was used by S&DR trains and the other by the LNR.
 Rather than allow trains to approach the platform line from either direction, the Board of Trade inspecting officer ruled that trains approaching on a line without a platform must first pass through and then reverse into the platform line.

 The Middlesbrough and Guisborough Railway, with two branches into the iron-rich hills, was approved by Parliament in the Middlesbrough and Guisborough Railway Act 1852 (15 & 16 Vict. c. lxxiii) on 17 June 1852; Pease had to guarantee dividends to raise the finance needed.
 The 9+1/2 mi single-track railway was worked by the S&DR, and opened to minerals on 11 November 1853 and passengers on 25 February 1854.
 With electric telegraph installed between stations, passenger trains were not permitted to leave a station until confirmation had been received that the line was clear.